ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 Write a C subroutine named `init_spi1()` to configure the SPI1 peripheral.
 The configuration for SPI1 is similar to SPI2 from before with a few key differences:

 - Configure NSS, SCK, MISO and MOSI signals of SPI1 to pins PA15, PA5, PA6, and PA7, respectively.
-- Configure the SPI registers 10-bit word size.
+- Configure the SPI register for 10-bit data size.
 - Enable it.

+>**WARNING:** When you're setting the data size register, you need to SET the bits you want, before you RESET the bits you don't want, in order to specify the 10-bit size.
+This has to do with a weird quirk with how the chip sets its default values that we can't seem to get around.

 >**WARNING:** Similarly with last lab, if you configure Port A's AFR incorectly, you can turn the programming pin off.